(Number 36 on the 1958 Highland map - 10665 N. 6000 W.)

-Another portion of Orville's blessing stated: "Thou wilt go forth as a messenger of salvation and call men to repentance..." and this promise began to prod him and after their first child was born-one year after their marriage-he decided to serve a mission and was called to serve in Kansas.
+Another portion of Orville's blessing stated: "Thou wilt go forth as a messenger of salvation and call men to repentance..." and this promise began to prod him.
+After their first child was born-one year after their marriage-he decided to serve a mission and was called to serve in Kansas.
 He had purchased ten acres of ground in Highland next to the Strasburg's so he owned property but had little money (Number 36 on the 1958 Highland map).
 His service was almost ended prematurely due to his lack of funds but with prayers and faith of those at home he was able to complete his full mission.
-Upon his return the taught school in Highland for six more years, during which time the Highland Ward was organized and he was chosen as first counselor to Bishop Zabriskie.
+Upon his return he taught school in Highland for six more years, during which time the Highland Ward was organized and he was chosen as first counselor to Bishop Zabriskie.

 In 1918 he taught school in Lehi, then in 1921 moved with his family to Byron, Wyoming, where he taught school for the next four years.
 While there he also organized and coached a football team and attended summer school at the University of Wyoming in Laramie.
-In 1920 his brother, Abraham Earl lived with them for a short while.
+In 1920 his brother, Abraham Earl, lived with them for a short while.

 Beginning in 1928, after a miraculous dream/vision of people from beyond the grave, he began doing genealogy in earnest and was able to research several thousand names.
 At the time of the fire those records were in jeopardy because the fire began while the family was at church.
 A neighbor came into the meeting with the alarm that sent everyone scurrying to help.
 Orville, who was sixty nine years old, ran the one quarter mile to his home and entered the burning home several times to carry out his precious work.
 Very little was damaged.
-He made a genealogy chart on a roll of butcher paper that is approx 25 feet long and has over 3000 names, including several lines going all the way back to Adam.
+He made a genealogy chart on a roll of butcher paper that is approximately 25 feet long and has over 3000 names, including several lines going all the way back to Adam.

 Another of Orville's avid pursuits was the irrigation water for Highland.
 He championed the purchase of Provo Canyon water for Highland from the Murdock Canal, which traversed Highland on its way to the Jordan River Aqueduct at Point of the Mountain.
 The building of the Deer Creek Dam was of great benefit to the people of Highland, as it provided the water for the late season crops.
 Orville spent many years as water master and official of water companies.
 Orville and Otes became parents of fourteen children, two of whom died in infancy: Kate, Louis, Wayne, Walter, Lawrence, Elva, Dora, Stella, Carl, Melvin, Fern, Jean, Esther and Miriam.
 Of the twelve who survived, ten of them have made Highland their home after they married.
 Orville continued to pursue information about his forebears until his death January 5, 1969.
-Otes was devastated without her companion of almost sixty years and she lived until November 7, 1971.
+Otes was devastated without her companion of almost sixty years.
+She lived until November 7, 1971.
 [Find a Grave] [Names in Stone]

 Orville Wayne & Ruby Buhler Day